top of page

 Awards

-2025: On May 9, 2025, at the Celebration of STEM Award Reception at the Legislative Office Building in Albany NY.
-Beverly Schwartz will be receiving the Congressional Commendation award of the United States Congress presented by Congressman Paul Tonko of New York State for the creation of the Science, Technology , Engineering, & Mathematics program - STEM
+2025: Beverly Schwartz received on May 9, 2025 a Congressional Commendation from the Congress of the United States presented by Congressman Paul Tonko of New York for the creation the Science, Technology , Engineering, & Mathematics program – STEM.

 2005.
 Jefferson Award for Public Service.
 Capital District, Albany, New York.